-Since 2009, with the help of Community Links Scotland (an organisation we helped to establish) and numerous partner organisations and community groups & volunteers, we have secured investment of over £5m in our area of operation. £1.2m of this was from Wider Role Grant, with the balance being funded from other sources including the People & Communities Fund (PCF).
+Since 2009, with the help of Community Links Scotland (an organisation we helped to establish) and numerous partner organisations and community groups & volunteers, we have secured an investment of over £5m in our area of operation. £1.2m of this was from Wider Role Grant, with the balance being funded from other sources including the People & Communities Fund (PCF).

-In recent years we have concentrated our 'wider role' activities on smaller environmental improvement projects, providing local training & employment opportunities, funding for modern apprenticeship positions, supporting Dumbarton & District Women's Aid and participating in projects that deliver support to people affected by Welfare Reform.
+In recent years we have concentrated our 'wider role' activities on smaller environmental improvement projects, providing local training and employment opportunities, funding to install "bike sheds" to help tenants with storage, funding for modern apprenticeship positions, supporting Dumbarton & District Women's Aid and participating in projects that deliver support to people affected by Welfare Reform and the current cost of living crisis.